Denormalization: Denormalization versus not normalized data

 With the continued dramatic increase in all three of storage, processing power and bandwidth, on all levels, denormalization in databases has moved from being an unusual or extension technique, to the commonplace, or even the norm.
 For example, one specific downside of denormalization was, simply, that it "uses more storage" (that is to say, literally more columns in a database).
-With the exception of truly enormous systems, this particular aspect has been made irrelevant and using more storage is a non-issue.
+With the exception of truly enormous systems, increased storage requirements is considered a relatively small problem in the 2020s.